 https://www.ajog.org/article/S0002-9378(17)31290-5/fulltext

-4. We know that children who are exposed to pesticides during pre-natal development are at high risk of developing substance abuse problems in adolescence.
+4. We know that children who are exposed to pesticides during pre-birth development are at high risk of developing substance abuse problems in adolescence.

 https://pubmed.ncbi.nlm.nih.gov/34848208/